 Plaza Arcade, Hay Street Mall,

-No one has favorited this theater yet
+1 person favorited this theater

-Designed by W.G.
-Bennett in association with Melbourne’s H. Vivian Taylor, the facade of the theatre/arcade is narrow but dramatic, presenting a stylised skyscraper effect in classic art deco fashion.
+Designed by architect William G. Bennett in association with Melbourne’s H. Vivian Taylor of architectural firm Taylor, Soilleux & Overend, the facade of the theatre/arcade is narrow but dramatic, presenting a stylised skyscraper effect in classic art deco fashion.
 It opened a year in advance of the rival development of the Piccadilly Theatre (still operating) and Arcade, located 60 metres further to the west on Hay Street.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.